Spiritual Burnout can be especially bad around the Holidays, and you may not even know you have it!

 If you don’t know, try asking yourself these questions:

 This point is almost annoyingly obvious but likely the most difficult.
-Christmas is going to happen whether we choose to go to Bethlehem or not… it is up to you to decide if you want to be there or not.
+Christmas is going to happen whether we choose to go to Bethlehem or not… it is up to you to decide if you want to be there.

 It is here that we actually say, “Yes, I recognize this thing that is distracting my heart and not allowing me a clear vision of the star.”
 “Yes, I recognize this tradition I love as filling up too much space in my heart and not leaving any room “in my Inn” for Him this Christmas”.
 What clutter can I clean out?
 What is the most important thing I need to set aside in order to prioritize Him this year?